FutureWorkshops/Notifiable-iOS/README.md

 ### Listen to application events

-To be notified when the device is registered for remote notifications or received a remote notification, you can use the blocks in the `FWTNotifiableManager` init or register an object as a `FWTNotifiableManagerListener`
+To be notified when the device is registered for remote notifications or received a remote notification, you can use the blocks in the `NotifiableManager` init or register an object as a `NotifiableManagerListener`

 ```swift
 func viewDidLoad() {